kajsoellaart/Public_Work/README.md

 Interdisciplinary researcher working across quantitative methods, machine learning, and philosophy of AI.
 Currently completing dual master's degrees in Econometrics (Data Science, Vrije Universiteit Amsterdam) and Philosophy (Philosophy of AI, University of Amsterdam).

-This repository collects my thesis work and selected writing on AI and society.
+This repository collects my thesis work, selected writing on AI and society, and code.

 ---